novaprova/novaprova/doc/manual/installing.rst

 From Read-Only Git
 ------------------

 For advanced users only.
-Novaprova needs several more tools to build from a Git checkout than from a release tarball, mainly for the documentation.
+NovaProva needs several more tools to build from a Git checkout than from a release tarball, mainly for the documentation.
 You will need to have `Python Markdown
 <http://freewisdom.org/projects/python-markdown/>`_, `Pygments